Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

 The topology in which the scaling limits in this paper take place is the one induced by the \emph{local Gromov-Hausdorff-Prokhorov-uniform (GHPU) metric} on curve-decorated metric measure spaces, which is introduced in~\cite{gwynne-miller-uihpq} and reviewed in Section~\ref{sec-ghpu-prelim} below.
 The local GHPU metric is the natural analog of the local Gromov-Hausdorff metric when we study metric spaces with a distinguished measure and curve.
 Roughly speaking, two compact curve-decorated metric measure spaces are said to be close in the GHPU metric if they can be isometrically embedded into a common metric space in such a way that the spaces are close in the Hausdorff distance, the measures are close in the Prokhorov distance, and the curves are close in the uniform distance.
+Here, the Hausdorff, Prokhorov, and uniform distance are all defined w.r.t.\ the common metric space into which our given spaces are isometrically embedded.
 Two non-compact curve decorated metric measure spaces are close in the local GHPU topology if their metric balls of radius $r$ are close in the GHPU topology for a large value of $r$.
 See Section~\ref{sec-ghpu-prelim} below for a precise definition of the local GHPU metric.
-(See also~\cite{gwynne-miller-perc} for an analogous convergence result for percolation on random quadrangulations with simple boundary to SLE$_6$ on $\sqrt{8/3}$-LQG.)
+(See also~\cite{gwynne-miller-perc} for an analogous GHPU convergence result for percolation on random quadrangulations with simple boundary to SLE$_6$ on $\sqrt{8/3}$-LQG.)